 Written by Rizwan Zeb.

-Rizwan Zeb is associate editor of the Journal of Asian Security and International Affairs (Sage).
-He is a former Benjamin Meaker professor, University of Bristol, UK, and visiting scholar at the India-South Asia Project at the Brookings Institution.
+Rizwan Zeb is Research Fellow, South Asia Study Group (SASG), University of Sydney and associate editor, Journal of Asian Security and International Affairs (Sage).
+He is Senior Research Analyst, Institute of Regional Studies and associate professor, Iqra University, Islamabad (on leave).
+He is a former Benjamin Meaker professor, University of Bristol, UK, and visiting scholar at the Foreign Policy Program at the Brookings Institution.
 He tweets at @SRizwanZeb.
-This article originally appeared on Future Directions International, and can be found here.
-Image credit: CC by Press Information Bureau, Government of India.
+This article is a revised and slightly modified version of an article that originally appeared in the Nation, which can be found here.
+Image Credit: CC/ Wikimedia Commons.